ctmrbio/claritylims/clarity-ext-scripts/README.md

 Then you can run the slices tool like this:

-    python ./slices.py manifest  # Creates a new manifest file in your export directory
+    python ./slices.py manifest staging  # Creates a new manifest file in your export directory

 Copy this manifest file over the file deployment/manifest.txt and remove everything that shouldn't be imported to production.